abdulla971/Movies-ETL/README.md

 3. Extract and transform the Kaggle and rating data,
 4. Load the data to a PostgreSQL Movie Database.

-The ETL process is performed using four Jupiter notebook files that are explained below:
+The ETL process is performed using four Jupiter notebook and details are provided below: